Healthdirect Free Australian health advice you can count on.

 • medical problems with your eyes

-If you think you might have eye strain, before you go to see a doctor or optometrist, make a note of what you were doing before you began to experience the symptoms.
+If you think you might have eye strain, think about what you were doing before you began to experience the symptoms.
+You can make notes on when it happens so that you can tell your optometrist.

 An optometrist will examine your eyes and might test your vision.
-They might also ask you questions about what could be causing your eye strain.
+They might also ask you questions about what is causing your eye strain.

 How is eye strain treated?

 The best treatment for eye strain is rest.
-This will usually ease the discomfort, at least in the short term.
+Resting your eyes will usually ease the discomfort, at least in the short term.

 Your doctor or optometrist might also talk to you about: